The 3 Basic Rules of Playing Any RPG

 The Rule of Summoning:

 All spirits above your current Magic score will spend edge to resist your summoning attempt.
 The "Spirit Affinity" quality is the only exception, and raises the force limit by 2.
 The negative quality "Spirit Bane" will allow all spirits of the chosen type to use edge against your summoning attempts, regardless of the force.
+Spirits will also use edge to resist being summoned into a background count that does not match their origin.

 The Rule of Vision: